 Use the Security & Compliance Center to configure Enhanced Filtering for Connectors on an inbound connector

-Open the Security and Compliance Center, expand Threat Management, choose Policy, and then choose Enhanced Filtering.
+In the Security and Compliance Center, go to Threat Management > Policy, and then choose Enhanced Filtering.

-In the flyout pane, configure the following settings:
+In the connector details flyout that opens, configure the following settings:

 IP addresses to skip: Choose one of the following values:

-Automatically detect and skip the last IP address: Whe recommend this option if you have only one message source to skip.
+Automatically detect and skip the last IP address: We recommend this value if you have to skip only the last message source.

-Skip these IP addresses that are associated with the connector: Select this option to configure a list of IP addresses to skip.
+Skip these IP addresses that are associated with the connector: Select this value to configure a list of IP addresses to skip.